 Most of the diamonds that are treated to become black start life as mottled dark brown diamonds with many black flecks and fibrous looking imperfections.
 The inclusions tend to be small deposits of pyrite, hematite or graphite which are natural minerals themselves that can occur in the same conditions as diamonds.

 What are the alternatives to black diamonds?

-What designs look best set with black diamonds or gemstones?
+What designs look best set with black diamonds or dark gemstones?

-Art Deco designs look amazing set with contrasting black and white stones.
-Many examples or Art Deco styles feature black, white and gold in repeating shapes that are often a combination of curves and geometric lines.
+Art Deco and vintage engagement ring designs look amazing set with contrasting black and white stones.
+Many examples of Art Deco styles feature black, white and gold in repeating shapes that are often a combination of curves and geometric lines.

 If Art Deco is not your style, consider a classic halo design with an oval or rectangular black stone in the middle.
 If you choose this, make sure the cut of your black gemstone is perfectly symmetrical and precise.
 A white halo will highlight any imperfections in the shape of your centre stone.

 You might also consider making the main focus of your ring a colourless diamond and have small black diamonds set into the band.
 This variation makes a fairly common design look more edgy and unique.

 We have a number of designs ready for you with black centre stones — both spinel and sapphire.
 We even have one that’s similar to Big’s ring (of Sex and the City fame) so if that’s the kind of design you’d like to have for your engagement ring, take a look at our Calypso design.

 For a subtle halo and a contrasting element in your design, we have our Serenity Night with a round black sapphire in the middle.

 Of course if you’re looking for something entirely unique and custom to yourself, we can absolutely work with you on a custom design with a black centre stone.